Lion-LiHaoyi/Epirus/English.md

 #### Hop back and forth

-Trigger condition: two characters use mirror reflection at the same time, and the copy object and the output object are eventually connected in a ring
+Trigger condition: some characters use mirror reflection at the same time, and the copy object and the output object are eventually connected in a ring

 Effect: these players suffer 1 point of light & fire damage at the same time